Chemical Peels

 Chemical peels ultimately remove the top layer of skin, thus smoothing out fine wrinkles, decreasing discoloration and addressing pigmentation problems.
-Areas of wrinkly skin can also benefit from a peel or laser resurfacing procedure with the ClearLift laser resulting in a shrink-wrap type of effect.
-The Total FX C02 Laser is also a skin resurfacing cosmetic procedure that mimics a chemical peel.
-The Total FX C02 Laser consists of an Active FX laser and a Deep FX laser used together, When done so, not only can scars, sun damage, discoloration and deep lines and wrinkles be treated, but the skin is resurfaced altogether.
+Areas of wrinkly skin can also benefit from a peel or laser resurfacing procedure with the MOXI laser resulting in a shrink-wrap type of effect.
+Another option is the Total FX C02 skin resurfacaing laser.
+The Total FX C02 Laser consists of an Active FX laser and a Deep FX laser, and can address fine lines, hyperpigmentation, and skin texture.

 Specifically, chemical peels help reduce and treat the appearance of dark spots and age spots.